Background

 No, the narcissist divinity is not like the Olympian Greek gods, the narcissist divinity is old testament divinity or new testament divinity.

-Some narcissists, all narcissists regard themselves as god-like.
-Remember that narcissism is a religion, there's a god-head, the false self, it's the Moloch, the false self, the child sacrifices, the child makes a human sacrifice, the child sacrifices his true self to the false self, the idol, and the false self then takes over and there's a religion of one god and one worshipper, a cult where the narcissist fulfills all the roles.
-He is god, he is the worshipper, and he is the cult.
+All narcissists regard themselves as god-like.
+Remember that narcissism is a religion, there's a god-head, the false self, it's the Moloch, the false self, the child makes a human sacrifice, the child sacrifices his true self to the false self, the idol, and the false self then takes over and there's a religion of one god and one worshiper, a cult where the narcissist fulfills all the roles.
+He is god, he is the worshiper, and he is the cult.

 So, this is the structure of narcissism and some narcissists fashion and mold the false self to be like the old testament god.
 It's an aggressive god, a vindictive god, petty, pretty petty, it's a micromanaging god, it's a control freak god, it's a god who is sometimes absolutely sadistic, it's a grandiose god, highly narcissistic, and so on.
 So, that's the old testament god, not someone you would like to spend a few hours in the pub with, trust me.